svelteness/svelte-jester/README.md

 }
 ```

+For CJS, replace `"svelte-jester"` with `"svelte-jester/dist/transformer.cjs"`.

 Create a `svelte.config.js` file and configure it, see
 [svelte-preprocess](https://github.com/kaisermann/svelte-preprocess) for more information.

-In CJS mode, `svelte-jester` must start a new a process for each file needing to be preprocessed, which adds a performance overheads.
+In CJS mode, `svelte-jester` must start a new a process for each file needing to be preprocessed, which adds a performance overhead.

 In ESM mode, this isn't necessary.
 You can set `NODE_OPTIONS=--experimental-vm-modules` and `"extensionsToTreatAsEsm": [".svelte"]` to run in ESM mode.
-However, [mocking support is limited, experimental, and undocumented in ESM mode with `unstable_mockModule`](https://github.com/facebook/jest/issues/10025).
+However, be aware that ESM support in Jest is still experimental as according to their [docs](https://jestjs.io/docs/ecmascript-modules).
+Follow the development along at https://github.com/facebook/jest/issues/9430.

 ## Options